audioxide/data/data/posts/20191228-articles-top-10-albums-of-2019.md

 featuredimageAlt: Tyler, the Creator wearing a dashing baby blue suit and monstrous blonde wig
 title: Our 10 favourite albums of 2019
 author:
-  - andre
+  - andre-dack
-  - fred
+  - frederick-obrien
-  - marcus
+  - marcus-lawrence
-  - micheal
+  - micheal-clark
 blurb: It's the end of the year, which means we're legally obliged to round up our favourite albums.
 Here are our picks in the year of our Lorde 2019.

 ---